Guide to Fruits and Vegetables that Grow in Shade

 That fits for your yard, and your style!

-Choosing Crops that Tolerate Partial Shade
+Crops for Partial Shade

 The reason partial shade is fine for leafy greens is that we're not trying to grow a perfect crop: All we want is the leaves.
 We're not growing for flowers or fruit or seeds.
+We don’t care if the plant completes it’s life cycle.

 Bolting happens more quickly in hot, sunny locations.
 By growing leafy green crops in partial shade during intense summer heat, they'll bolt more slowly, and make tender leaves for longer time.